Kraisie/RoleWatcher/README.md

 This is the prefix the bot needs to react to a command.
 If this value is set to `?` the bot will only perform the "help" command if a user writes
 `?help`.
 If no value is set the bot has no prefix, so it only reacts to a message that starts with the actual command like `help`.
-Do not use a space in the prefix!
+Do not use spaces in the prefix!

 #### EMBED_COLOR_R